 - The Safeguarding Team will monitor the operation of this policy and its procedures. - The Safeguarding Team will undertake an annual review of the policy and will ensure that any gaps or weaknesses in regard to Child protection arrangements are addressed without delay.
-Lessons learnt will be incorporated to strengthen the policy and procedures. - The College will maintain the Safeguarding proforma as required by the Education and Training Inspectorate (ETI).
+Lessons learned will be incorporated to strengthen the policy and procedures. - Junior School will maintain the Safeguarding proforma as required by the Education and Training Inspectorate (ETI).
 This will be maintained as a live document. - The Regulation and Quality Improvement Authority (RQIA) inspect the Boarding Department annually.
-The inspection includes a focus on safeguarding. - The College may review this policy at any stage during the academic year if its contents need to be updated as a matter of urgency.
-The most up to date version of any policy may be requested from Front of House.
+The inspection includes a focus on safeguarding.

+The College may review this policy at any stage during the academic year if its contents need to be updated as a matter of urgency.
+The most up to date version of policies may be requested from the Junior School Offices.

-[CONFIDENTIAL] NOTE OF CONCERN
+CONFIDENTIAL NOTE OF CONCERN

-(Complete as soon as possible and within 24 hours of the incident/concern being raised)
+(Complete within 24 hours of the incident/concern being raised)